enziop/mixamo_converter/README.md

 * if you want to keep it enabled over multiple blender sessions you can click "save user preferences" on the bottom of the window

 ## Usage
-The Addon UI is located in the Toolshelve of the 3D view.
+The Addon UI is located in the UI Region of the 3D view.
-You can open it by pressing T with the mouse in the 3D View or with the little plus sign on the left side of the 3D View In the Toolshelve there are several tabs on the left side, one of them should be named Mixamo
+You can open it by pressing N with the mouse in the 3D View or with the little arrow on the right side of the 3D View In the UI Area there are several tabs on the right side, one of them should be named Mixamo

 ### Options: [Use Z] [On Ground]